OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 #### Step 3: Add client side pages to display a license error

-Add a new file, client/pages/needLicense.html and paste in this markup, or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.html).
+Add a new file, `client/pages/needLicense.html` and paste in this HTML, or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.html).

 ~~~html
 <!doctype html>